aspose-imaging/Aspose.Imaging-Documentation/net/release-notes/release-notes-2020/aspose-imaging-for-net-20-12-release-notes/_index.md

 url: /net/aspose-imaging-for-net-20-12-release-notes/
 title: Aspose.Imaging for .NET 20.12 - Release notes
 ---
 ## Competitive features:

+- Implement public API to determine if the palette is used by the image
 - Implement the ability to create animation from an array of images
 - Support for access to missing Exif properties

 | **Key**         | **Summary**                                                                                                                                                              | **Category** |
 |-----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|--------------|